asbhogal/Vertu-Motors-Interview-Web-Page/README.md

  - Mapping of data for car trim section
  - Scroll to top
  - BEM methodology incorporated
+ - Google Fonts 'Mulish' used as alternative to Proxima Nova
+ - Locally hosted fonts
  - Optimised for the web

 <strong>:nerd_face: Stacks &#38; Tools Used:</strong><br>